ima21981/comp122-f24_mine/format-encodings/notes_11_12.md

          - homework assignments
          - lecture material
          - concepts covered by programming assignments
-      - DRES accomodations: see me
+      - DRES accommodations: see me

    1. Quiz 30-
       - Follow the process, it is part of the quiz
-      - Released at 18:59 PST on Dec 7 (Friday)
+      - Released at 18:59 PST on Dec 6 (Friday)
         * URL Invitation link posted on #fitzgerald-f24
       - Closed at 23:59 PST on Dec 8 (Sunday)
       - Time limit: 60 minutes.